chetanbg1/cbgwork1/README.md

 //insertion sort
 //divide the array in two parts sorted and unsorted
-//pick the element from unsorted part and pu it in sorted part at correct sorted position
+//pick the element from unsorted part and put it in sorted part at correct sorted position
 //time complexity O(n^2)
 public static void insertionSort(int [] arr) {
     int n = arr.length;